sagnik17299/Churn_Predictor_ANN/README.md

-A churn predictor using artificial neural network Created this project while learning Deep learning
+A churn predictor using artificial neural network.
+Created this project while learning Deep learning